atata-framework/atata.io/tutorials/verification-of-validation-messages/index.md

 ---
 layout: article
-title: Verification of Validation Messages
+title: Verification of validation messages
 description: How to verify validation messages on web pages using Atata Framework.
 ---